Juan Pablo Montoya: Junior racing career

-Montoya continued racing instead of attending university after graduating from high school in 1995.
+Montoya continued racing instead of attending a university after graduating from high school in 1995.
 (Note: Montoya's mother wanted him to go to university but agreed to a compromise to delay the decision until he turned 25 in case his racing career stalled.)
-His father was told that Montoya had to move to Europe to further his career, and Montoya's coach, Peter Argetsinger, got him introduced to Jackie and Paul Stewart, who tested him at the Silverstone Circuit in England.
+His father was told that Montoya had to move to Europe to further his career, and Montoya's coach, Peter Argetsinger, introduced him to Jackie and Paul Stewart, who tested him at the Silverstone Circuit in England.
 After Jackie Stewart suggested that Montoya do a year's junior racing, they put him in Paul Stewart Racing's (PWR) Formula Vauxhall Lotus Championship team rather than the British Formula 3 Championship.

-He initially struggled but improved after being taught to better use his energy and to drive smoother by Jackie Stewart.
+He initially struggled, but improved after being taught how to use his energy and to drive smoother by Jackie Stewart.
 He won three of the season's fourteen races (all from pole position) and five podium finishes for third in the Drivers' Championship with 125 points.
 In October 1995, he finished ninth in the International Formula 3 Cup at Donington Park, and won the 6 Hours of Bogotá endurance race with co-drivers Jorge Cortés and Diego Guzmán in Spice's No. 45 Group C car.

 Montoya advanced to the British Formula 3 Championship in 1996, driving a Fortec Motorsport-entered Dallara F396-Mitsubishi car after South American sponsorship was obtained when driver Cristiano da Matta had funding problems and PWR's plans to run three vehicles fell through due to structural and competitiveness concerns.
 Despite feeling uncomfortable in the underpowered car and making mistakes, he took two wins, five podium finishes and a pole position to end the 16-race season fifth in the Drivers' Championship with 137 points.
-That year saw Montoya finished fourth in the Masters of Formula 3 at Circuit Zandvoort.
-He replaced Jan Magnussen in the International Touring Car Championship's double header round at Silverstone, driving Mercedes-AMG's Mercedes-Benz C-Klasse and retired from both races.
-Montoya retired from the Macau Grand Prix but won his second 6 Hours of Bogotá with Jorge Arango and Cortés.
+That year saw Montoya finish fourth in the Masters of Formula 3 at Circuit Zandvoort.
+He replaced Jan Magnussen in the International Touring Car Championship's double header round at Silverstone, driving Mercedes-AMG's Mercedes-Benz C-Klasse, and retired from both races.
+Montoya retired from the Macau Grand Prix, but won his second 6 Hours of Bogotá with Jorge Arango and Cortés.